Eyeball cupcakes check out everyone that walks by your Halloween treat table. Grab one before they LOOK away!

 - 1 cup unsalted butter (2 sticks, softened)

 - 36 mini cupcakes

 - Black licorice laces

 - Red gel paste food coloring or decorating gel

 - Beat butter until creamy, about 2 min.
 Add sugar ½ cup at a time, mixing well.
 Add salt and beat in vanilla extract; stir until smooth.
 Frost cupcakes.

 - Cut round slices from gumdrops about ⅛ inch thick and center on frosted cupcakes sugar-side down.
 Top each gumdrop with a candy-coated chocolate piece.
 For lashes, cut licorice laces in ½-inch pieces on an angle and add to cupcakes.
 To make bloodshot eyes, dip a toothpick into food coloring and draw squiggly lines through frosting or pipe with decorating gel.

 I love Halloween treats!
 If you do to, stick around and try a few of my other favorites.

-Recipe Tara Bench.
+Recipe Tara Teaspoon.
 Photographs Hallie Burton.
 Food Stylist Joyce Sangirardi.
 Prop Stylist Linsey Freyers.
 Originally published LHJ 10/09